Director and General Counsel

 Caucasus and Central Asia.

-non-governmental organizations, including
+non-governmental organizations, including the Shimon Perez Peace

-who appears on the FBI 10 most wanted list.
+on the FBI 10 most wanted list.

 Commercial Laws of the Russian Federation.
 Official Codification and

 Commentaries (© 1993-1995 Oceana Publications, Inc. ISBN

 0379-101831).
 The "Official Codification" became the first official

-English language reference source on new Russian laws, relied upon used by the US Courts, British Courts and international public
+English language reference source on new Russian laws, relied upon

+by the US Courts, British Courts and international public

 Together with other experts

 of the Institute Emanuel co-authored multiple articles and essays on

 the subject of Russian and international law, Russian organized

 crime and transnational financial crimes.